Meet Provost Scholz

 Provost and Vice Chancellor for Academic Affairs

-The provost and vice chancellor for academic affairs at the University of Wisconsin–Madison, is the deputy to the chancellor in the overall academic leadership and administrative management of the university.
+The provost and vice chancellor for academic affairs at the University of Wisconsin–Madison is the deputy to the chancellor in the overall academic leadership and administrative management of the university.
 The provost acts as the chief executive officer of the institution in the chancellor’s absence.

-Primary responsibilities of the position include oversight of all academic program and budget planning involving 13 schools and colleges; faculty and staff development, and personnel matters; as well as, oversight of the following areas: enrollment management, including undergraduate recruitment and admissions, student financial aid, and registrar; teaching and learning; diversity and inclusion; outreach, extension and public media; information technology (in collaboration with the vice chancellor for finance and administration); libraries; and international affairs.
+Primary responsibilities of the position include oversight of all academic program and budget planning involving 13 schools and colleges; faculty and staff development, and personnel matters; as well as, oversight of the following areas: enrollment management, including undergraduate recruitment and admissions, student financial aid, and registrar; teaching and learning; outreach, extension and public media; information technology (in collaboration with the vice chancellor for finance and administration); libraries; and international affairs.

 Major Initiatives